ixti/sidekiq-throttled/README.md

 end
 ```

-### Sidekiq < 6.3.0

-`Sidekiq::Throttled::Job` is aliased as `Sidekiq::Throttled::Worker`,
+**NOTE:** `Sidekiq::Throttled::Job` is aliased as `Sidekiq::Throttled::Worker`,
-thus if you're using Sidekiq prior 6.3.0 version, you can use that alias for
+thus if you're using Sidekiq prior 6.3.0 version, or you using `Sidekiq::Worker`
-consistency:
+naming convention, you can use the alias for consistency:

 ``` ruby
 class MyWorker